matt-long/util/README.md

 This repo contains some simple functions that I often find useful.

-Testing is spotty at this point; use at your own risk.
+It's all poorly documented and testing is spotty at this point.
+Use at your own risk!